maxdupenois/dynameek/README.md

     Conversion.query(["1", "google"]).where(DateTime.now, :lt).where(DateTime.now - 10, :gte).all

-  NB.
-The where clauses are only for referencing the range part of the composite hash key, there is currently no way to search by hash contents as that felt like it was against the point of a document store.
+> NB.
+The where clauses are only for referencing the range part of the composite hash key, there is currently no way to search by
+> hash contents as that felt like it was against the point of a document store.

 ### Disclaimery Bit

-Delete is not currently supported because I don't need it.
 The gem is dynameek (unsurprisingly) but I wouldn't use it yet, far better to clone down the project and modify it for your own use.